Introduction

 The Wrecking Crew is certainly the coolest movie in the Matt Helm series.
 The film provides a well-rounded, fun, and humorous experience.
 Speaking of humor, The Wrecking Crew is by far the funniest since The Silencers, even though the comedy in this film is more slapstick and less of a spy spoof.

 The majority of the laughs come via Sharon Tate’s, Freya Carlson.
 She plays Helm’s klutzy sidekick, who is on the road to being an old maid due to her dorky and stern personality.
-Eventually, it’s revealed that her persona is a ruse and that she’s actually an English spy.
+Eventually, it’s revealed that her persona is a ruse and that she’s an English spy.
 However, aside from being sexier, nothing about her changes.
 Not even her American accent.
-Tate steals every scene that she’s in, making Martin’s Helm feel like a second banana in his own movie.
+Tate steals every scene that she’s in, making Martin’s Helm feel like a second banana in his movie.

 Tate’s comic timing is impeccable, especially in a scene where she nonchalantly pushes femme fatale Linka Karensky (Elke Sommer) into a swimming pool.
 Another great example of her sensational performance is the seductive dance she performs in Helm’s hotel room as he looks on in astonishment.